trinhgiahuy/comp.ce.100-rust-exercise-guide/src/1_introduction.md

 But since you're already here, I won't spend more time discussing ["Why Rust?"](https://doc.rust-lang.org/book/foreword.html)

 This guide will help you get set up with everything required to run the exercise template on a Windows computer prepared by the course staff, or a personal Linux computer.
-At the end of the guide there will be some helpful hints on how to do things on embedded Rust.
+At the end of the guide there will be some helpful hints on how to do things on embedded Rust ([Rust quick reference](./4_rust.md)).

 ## This guide will not discuss...
 ... the following topics, for which you should refer to the main exercise guide: